 Although we cannot modify genetics, we can slow down (and in some cases stop) the progression of myopia by how we use our eyes, and what we prescribe to correct vision.

-These soft contact lenses create optical blur outside the central retina, which reduces the stimulus for eye elongation, and slows or stops the progression of myopia.
+These soft contact lenses create optical blur outside the central retina, reducing the stimulus for eye elongation.
+MiSight® has been clinically proven to slow nearsighted progression.
+Learn more here.

 These rigid contact lenses gently reshape the front surface of the eye while you sleep.
 Learn more here.